Asifanwar59/nextbyte_ai_assistant/README.md

 # Nextbyte AI Assistant

 ## Introduction
-Nextbyte AI Assistant is an enterprise-grade RAG solution that enables users to query local PDF repositories using Large Language Models.
-Built with a unified architecture, it integrates robust safety guardrails and advanced orchestration to ensure reliable, context-aware interactions.
+Nextbyte AI Assistant is an enterprise-grade agent based RAG solution that enables users to query local PDF repositories using Large Language Models.
+Built with a unified architecture, it integrates robust safety guardrails and advanced orchestration/workflow to ensure reliable, context-aware interactions.

 ## Key Features
-Local Data Sync: Automated scanning and indexing of PDFs from data/uploads, removing the need for manual browser-based uploads.
+Local Data Sync: Automated scanning and indexing of PDFs from project-root/data/uploads, removing the need for manual browser-based uploads.
-Unified Full-Stack Architecture: A seamless integration of a FastAPI backend and a React/Tailwind CSS frontend for low-latency communication.
+Unified Full-Stack Architecture: A seamless integration of a FastAPI backend and a React/Tailwind CSS frontend for low-latency communication to use single docker build for both fastapi backend and frontend.
 RAG-Powered Conversations: Contextual answering using vector embeddings to retrieve relevant document segments.
 Real-time Sync: Background processing of documents to keep the AI's knowledge base updated without interrupting the user experience.
 Dockerized Environment: Fully containerized setup for consistent deployment across development and production environments.